rcl-coding/openbadges-criteria/criteria/csharp-foundation.md

 ## Requirements

 #### To achieve this badge the learner must create:
-- At least three (3) C# .NET Standard console applications demonstrating all the skill and knowledge requirements identified above
+- At least three (3) C# .NET Standard console applications.
+Collectively, the projects should covers all the skills and knowledge identified above.